The Right Way of Getting Your Finances In Order

 Banks have been very aggressive with offers aiming to get you to switch.
 Also with the switch guarantee, it makes it very easy to switch accounts by moving all your in-going and out-going payments from your old account to your new one within 7 days.

 If the rate you got when you got approved your mortgage has come to an end then it might be a good idea to Remortgage.

-Its important to know your LTV as the rates you are offered can significantly drop if you have a lower LTV which is basically your loan to value rate.
+It’s important to know your LTV as the rates you are offered can significantly drop if you have a lower LTV which is basically your loan to value rate.
 You should get a valuation of your home and check what your outstanding balance is.
-This will give your your base LTV.
-Try to aim for a 80% LTV as the best rates start from there.
+This will give you your base LTV.
+Try to aim for an 80% LTV as the best rates start from there.

 You should also take into account all the fee’s when working out if this can save you money.
 This would include exit fee’s Application fee’s, booking fee’s.
 You should speak to a mortgage broker to get the best deal and advice.

 knowing what you spend each month and on what will help you budget and know what free cash you have.
-This would be items that you have spent each month such as , Rent, petrol, utilities and luxury’s you don’t want to loose.
-This will also help you to see where you can reduce payments if your trying to reduce your monthly outgoings.
-For example a common way to reduce your payments is through your TV contract, a lot of people have a Sky, BT or Virgin Media TV packages which when out of contract increase significantly.
+This would be items that you have spent each month such as, Rent, petrol, utilities and luxury’s you don’t want to lose.
+This will also help you to see where you can reduce payments if you are trying to reduce your monthly outgoings.
+For example, a common way to reduce your payments is through your TV contract, a lot of people have a Sky, BT or Virgin Media TV packages which when out of contract increase significantly.
 You can try to and get this reduced by calling and haggle for a new deal or remove parts of the package you no longer use.
-By doing this you can also help your self to save money each month and giving your self a set budget to spend on other luxury’s such as meals out or the odd purchase.
+By doing this you can also help your self to save money each month and giving your self a set budget to spend on other luxuries such as meals out or the odd purchase.